Credit cards: navigating the crossroads of virtualization

 Traditional or virtual cards: what to expect in the coming years?

 Banks selling credit products linked to a plastic card could not remain idle in the face of advancing virtual payment methods.
 Hence the emergence of a virtual card.
 It is used for online transactions and for in-store transactions when linked to an electronic wallet like Google Pay or Apple Pay.
-A physical card is not necessary anymore.
+Physical card is not necessary anymore.

 Their operation, however, is essentially the same as when paying with a traditional card.
 It is based on generating a unique transaction number (called a token).
 This allows us to protect the original card number from interception.
 Even if there is a data leak at a payment intermediary (non-bank), which unfortunately happens quite often, our money will be safe.
 A virtual credit card also gives customers the ability to set spending limits or block it without affecting their creditworthiness.
 But there’s a catch: encouraged by the lack of a physical carrier, customers expect to get a virtual credit card from their bank “on the spot”.
 But as it turns out, it’s not that simple as account opening.